 Given the fact we wear denim just about every day of the week, we're constantly looking for new and fresh ways to channel fashion's favourite fabric.
-As such, we decided to consult the vast amount of spring/summer 2020 catwalk imagery from all the major cities to see just how we should be wearing our denim this year.
+As such, we decided to consult the vast amount of S/S 20 runway imagery from all the major cities to see just how we should be wearing our denim this year.

-What we've found is that the everyday staple had a huge presence on the runways, with just about every big name putting their own spin on it.
-And while we have zero intent on casting aside our straight-leg jeans or classic denim jackets, we are certainly going to be investing in the pieces set to take 2020 by storm, too.
+What we've found is that the everyday staple had a huge presence on the runways, with just about every big name putting its own spin on it.
+And while we don't intend to cast aside our straight-leg jeans or classic denim jackets, we are certainly going to be investing in the pieces set to take 2020 by storm, too.

 From Chanel's foray with denim Bermuda shorts (yes, really) to the new jean detail that's set to pick up where raw hems left off, scroll below as we share some of the biggest denim trends 2020 has to offer right now.

 Much like shoulder bags and camisoles, another piece of '90s fashion iconography is set to return to our wardrobes in 2020.
-Celine went gung-ho with its bootcut jean offering on the catwalk, so, naturally, we're expecting it to be the stand-out jean of the new decade.
+Celine went gung-ho with its bootcut jean offering on the runway, so naturally, we're expecting it to be the stand-out style of the new decade.

-Having been given the runway seal of approval by Chanel, we're expecting to see denim Bermuda shorts take over the style scene.
+With Chanel's runway seal of approval, denim Bermuda shorts will likely take over the style scene.
 Wear them with chic ballet pumps and Breton stripes to harness Chanel's nautical feel.